What Are NSF Payments? NSF Re-Presentment Basics

 The Benefits of P2PE With CSG Forte Protect

-• Protect cardholder data: Our solution has three parts—validated hardware, validated software, and validated solution providers to cover payment terminals, terminal application, deployment, key management, and decryption environments.
+• Protect cardholder data: Our solution has three parts—validated hardware, validated software and validated solution providers to cover payment terminals, terminal application, deployment, key management and decryption environments.

 • Fully integrate existing payment channels: Supported card input methods include tap, dip, swipe, keyed, Apple Pay, Samsung Pay and Google Pay.
-Your customer payment experience will be seamless without you lifting a finger!
+Your constituents’ payment experience will be seamless without you lifting a finger!

 What Is E2EE?